Marion County Public Library System

-The Marion County Public Library System serves Marion County, Florida (located in central Florida) through eight library locations in the county.
+The Marion County Public Library System serves Marion County, Florida (located in central Florida) through nine library locations in the county.
+The nine branches serve over an estimated 400,000 people in Marion County, Florida.

 History

 The first circulating library in Ocala opened in 1886 and was located in the Ocala News Department.
 It cost each member one dollar for a two-year membership and borrowing privileges.
 This establishment was followed by a library in the Hotel Ocala which was established by the Women's Library Association.
 This enterprising group of women pursued the option of having a Carnegie Library located in Ocala.
 Their efforts resulted in the creation of the Ocala Free Public Library in 1914.
 This act established the tax levy and community support required by the Carnegie Foundation as prerequisites for a grant.
 In 1916 the Ocala Carnegie Library was constructed on the site secured for this purpose in 1914.

 In 1961 the City of Ocala, and neighboring Citrus and Levy Counties joined to create the Central Florida Regional Library.
 The other libraries that existed in Marion County (Belleview and Dunnellon) joined the system in 1964.
 Changes continued as Citrus County separated from the system in 1987 and Levy County in 1999.
 These changes resulted in what now stands as the Marion County Public Library System.